sineastra/nameri.bg/readme.md

 - styled-components (bonus requirement for the project assign)
 - react-icons

 The REST API is written with Express JS

+<h2>Used: </h2>

+- AWS S3 for assets,
+- JSON Web Token for the auth,
+- Bcrypt for password hashing
+- Express Validator
+- Formidable
+- Mongoose

 <h2>Hosted at <a href="https://nameri-bg.vercel.app/"/>https://nameri-bg.vercel.app</h2>